Madrassas in Pakistan: Social bonding and obedience

 Providing free room and board to impoverished students, and shelter from the privations of poverty, the primarily Deobandi madrassas had a powerful esprit de corps.
 After many years in "conditions of intense intimacy" with little or no contact with the outside world, Madrassa students tended to be "extremely devoted" to their teachers.
 The strict doctrinaire teaching based on memorization discouraged even "the smallest expression of free thought or individual will", and gave root to fanaticism and a willingness to fight "anyone designated" an unbeliever by the master—whether a Shiite neighbor, Indian soldiers, even other Sunni Muslims.

 Social mobility

 The madrassas have been called "the only realistic option" for the majority of Pakistani families to provide education for their sons.
 Another source (Sadakat Kadri) has stated that "absent an educational Marshall Plan, the hope of educating a literate breadwinner is about as bright a future as millions of families will ever get," and that the schools offer "shelter from the social storm ... camaraderie instead of chaos," for lower middle class Pakistanis.

 In some areas of Pakistan they outnumber the underfunded public schools.
+Within Pakistan, there has been a relative jump in their numbers over the past two decades.
+The primary concern with the explosion of the madrassa system is not the schools in general, but the implications for radicalized minorities in them.
+These schools have become the new breeding ground for radical Islamic terrorists, where the next generation is trained and groomed.